This post may contain affiliate links. For more information, please read the full disclosure policy here.

 On Magnetic Island, I recommend doing the Forts Walk, seeing the sunset at Horseshoe Bay, feeding the rock wallabies at Geoffrey Bay and swimming at Alma Bay.
 You can get to Townsville by flying or taking the Greyhound bus from two other destinations on this list: Cairns and Airlie Beach.
 The bus even drops you directly at the ferry terminal – now that’s convenience 😉.

 Ah, Melbourne’s rival and Australia’s biggest city.
 Sydney is another one of Australia’s best solo travel destinations.
-Although I think Melbourne has more things to do, Sydney does have the Opera House, Harbour Bridge and Bondi Beach.
+Although I think Melbourne has more things to do, Sydney does have the Sydney Opera House, Sydney Harbour Bridge and Bondi Beach.
 However, I found that it takes longer to get places in Sydney when using public transport, so be prepared.
 You can get the bus to Bondi and do the Bondi to Bronte Walk.
 Then you can hop on the train to Instagram’s favourite place: The Grounds of Alexandria.

 Read more: Fun things to do in Sydney